 Rye's Up!
 Community Playground, Point Nepean Rd, Rye

-Located east of the Rye Pier, a fantastic community playground was built by the community in the space of five days in October 2012.
+Located east of the Rye Pier and beach, a fantastic community playground was built by the community in the space of five days in October 2012.
 The wooden structure is in the shape of a huge ship.
 The towering bow has levels leading up to a deck and a wave slide.
 The stern area has a tunnel and spiral slide while the mid-section has a range of equipment such as monkey bars, balance beam, monkey rungs and balance beam.
 The playground is fenced with an entrance area with a sea-horse motif.
 The whole playground has a nautical theme befitting the area and there are crabs, dolphins, fish, seaweed, starfish, divers and other sea creatures adorning the walls.
 An area has a range of swings including a birds nest swing.

 Apart from the main ship structure there is a smaller structure with a lighthouse which has a wide slide, walkway and tunnel.